 To get started with using DataWeave, click the signup button below to create a free account and download Anypoint Studio.

 In the exampleFlow below, let’s take a look at building the most basic transformation in DataWeave.
-We start with an Input JSON payload which includes FirstName, LastName, and Company.
+We start with an Input JSON payload which includes the message hello world.
 An HTTP Listener is created to listen for an HTTP POST request to hit the endpoint.
 Once the flow receives the incoming request, the Transform Message runs a DataWeave script which will transform the data in whatever way we wish.
 The Logger component will then print out the payload in the Console.

 As you can see in the above example, the output will only return the FirstName string instead of the entire input JSON payload.
 This is because we defined the DataWeave script to output payload.FirstName.
 This output is now accessible in the rest of the flow.